 ASHP House of Delegates Takes Action on Broad Range of Professional Issues

-The House of Delegates, ASHP's chief policy-making body, consists of 161 voting state delegates (a minimum of two from each state and the District of Columbia).
-Voting delegates also include the members of the Board of Directors, past presidents of ASHP, and two student delegates.
-Five fraternal delegates, representing ASHP members in the federal services, round out the composition of the House.
+The House of Delegates, ASHP’s chief policy-making body, consists of 163 voting state delegates (a minimum of two from each state, the District of Columbia, and Puerto Rico).
+Voting delegates also include members of the Board of Directors, past presidents of ASHP, chairs of the Society’s sections and forums, and five fraternal delegates representing the federal services.

 Council on Administrative Affairs

 Scope and Hours of Pharmacy Services: To support the principle that all patients should have 24-hour access to a pharmacist responsible for their care.
 To advocate alternative methods of pharmacist review of medication orders (such as remote review) before drug administration when onsite pharmacist review is not available; further, to support the use of remote medication order review systems that communicate pharmacist approval of orders electronically to the hospital’s automated medication distribution system; further, to promote the importance of pharmacist access to pertinent patient information, regardless of proximity to patient.
 (Replaces policy 9706).

 Standardization, Automation, and Expansion of Manufacturer-Sponsored Patient-Assistance Programs: To advocate standardization of application criteria, processes, and forms for manufacturer-sponsored patient-assistance programs (PAP); further, to advocate the automation of PAP application processes through computerized programs, including Web-based models; further, to advocate expansion of PAPs to include high-cost drugs used in inpatient settings.